 Part A Hospital Insurance: Medicare Part A helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 It also helps cover hospice care and some home health care.

 Part B Medical Insurance: Medicare Part B helps cover doctors' services and outpatient care.
 It also covers some other medical services that Part A does not cover.
 Medicare Part B does not include coverage for routine dental care.
-Nonetheless, dentists can find themselves subject to the program’s regulations when they issue prescriptions to their patients enrolled in Medicare or provide some in-patient treatment to hospitalized patients; perform medical treatment, e.g., biopsies; or provide dental treatment in conjunction with cancer treatment.
+Nonetheless, dentists can find themselves subject to the program’s regulations when they provide some in-patient treatment to hospitalized patients; perform medical treatment, e.g., biopsies; or provide dental treatment in conjunction with cancer treatment.

 Part D Prescription Drug Coverage: Medicare Part D is available to all Medicare recipients.
 Medicare Prescription Drug Coverage is insurance provided by private insurance companies.
 Beneficiaries choose a drug plan and pay a monthly premium.
 Patients covered by Medicare Part D Drug Plans are entitled to benefits for prescriptions issued by their dentists unless the dentist that prescribed the drug is included on the CMS "preclusion list", regardless of the dentist's Medicare provider enrollment status.